Ariiieee/aurora/README.md

-# connectme Social Media Web Application
+# A U R O R A is a Picture Sharing Social Media Web Application